michaelmalick/vim-colors-bluedrake/readme.md

 # Features
   - Light and dark themes that use the same 16 color palette
-  - Equally bright accent colors
+  - Base color palette with consistent hue
-  - Base color palette based on a range of blues
+  - Equally visible accent colors
   - GUI and terminal compatible (see Installation for more info)
   - Built-in Vim [Airline](https://github.com/bling/vim-airline) theme